thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/backstory/The_Dwarfs.md

 and migrated north.
 Dissatisfied with the inhospitable climate they found, their descendants became determined to retake their ancestral lands.
 To ensure their victory, they had the idea of creating a subservient race.
-They chose as the base "material" the great apes of Africa, for while hard to obtain (due to the distance from their new homes), these northern dwarfs reasoned that the resulting size and strength of their servants would make for excellent berserkers.
+They chose as the base "material" the great apes of Africa (the nephilim have always been great travellers), for while hard to obtain (due to the distance from their new homes), these northern dwarfs reasoned that the resulting size and strength of their servants would make for excellent berserkers.
 Thus the trolls were created, but not without great cost.
 The northern dwarfs found themselves made hideous, misshapen without and within.
 Those that saw them no longer recognised them as dwarfs at all, but rather called them goblins.

 Thus the goblin wars started.
 Dwarfs and goblins would wage subterranean warfare until at last the true dwarfs were wiped out.
 In the process of this however,